From Abracadabra to Zombies | View All

 (This article was written in response to "The energy to heal" by Jenny Hontz, Los Angeles Times, July 5, 2004.)

 How is it possible to get relief from swelling, pain, nausea, headaches, anxiety, and an assortment of other ailments without the use of medicine or surgery?
 It happens all the time and has been going on for centuries.
 It’s called by many names but these days it’s mostly called “energy healing.”
-Whatever name it goes by, ultimately it amounts to faith healing.
+Whatever name it goes by, ultimately it amounts to fake healing or faith healing.
 The amazing thing about it is that the healer need not even touch the patient.
 In fact, the healer need not even be in the presence of the patient.
 Powerful medicine, no?
 Yes, very powerful and not completely understood, though there are many theories being offered, the most common ones these days being couched in terms of chi or prana, meridians, auras, and chakras.
 Is there any evidence that there is a metaphysical life force (call it “energy” or “chi” or whatever you want) that determines health depending on whether it is blocked or flowing?
 If there is, I’d like to see it.

 In the eighteenth century, Franz Anton Mesmer had the ladies of Paris convinced he could heal them.
 He convinced himself he had tapped into a new force.
 He called it “animal magnetism.”
 There’s about as much evidence for animal magnetism as there is for chi.
 Most scholars now believe that Mesmer stumbled upon hypnotism.
 He eventually figured out that he didn’t need the magnets he was using.
 Just waving his hands did the trick.
 Modern day nurses practicing what they call “therapeutic touch” seem to have hit upon the same formula.
 Aura healers and chakra healers have been practicing their craft under different names for centuries.
 In Japan the practice of energy healing is known as reiki.
 They just wave their hands over the patient and “feel” the energy moving.
 The patient feels it, too.
 Great stuff but what’s really going on?
 How did so many different people independently discover energy healing?
 It must be because there really is energy that can be manipulated to bring about healing, right?
 Not necessarily.